cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 end
 ```

-- For more sophisticated problems, apply pseudocode to smaller parts of the problem then translate that to Ruby code to verify the logic before moving on to the next piece in the problem
+- For more sophisticated problems, apply pseudocode to smaller parts of the problem then translate that to Ruby code to verify the logic before moving on to the next piece in the problem.
 - [pseudocode-practice.md](pseudocode-practice.md)

 ## Flowchart

-- **Flowchart** helps map out the logical sequence of a possible solution in a visual way
+- **Flowchart** helps map out the logical sequence of a possible solution in a visual way.
 - Flowchart components:
   - **Oval** start/end
   - **Rectangle** processing step
   - **Parallelogram** input/output
   - **Diamond** decision (two branches per diamond)
   - **Circle** connector
-- Use an imperative approach when working with flowcharts
+- Use an imperative approach when working with flowcharts.
-  - **Imperative** or **procedural** is step-by-step way of solving a problem
+- **Imperative** or **procedural** is step-by-step way of solving a problem.
-  - **Declarative** uses abstracted or encapsulated components of a language, such as `each`
+- **Declarative** uses abstracted or encapsulated components of a language, such as `each`.
-- Using pseudocode and flowcharts to help dissect the logic of a problem, requires trying to figure out how detailed to make the chart and pseudocode and what to extract to sub-processes
+- Using pseudocode and flowcharts to help dissect the logic of a problem, requires trying to figure out how detailed to make the chart and pseudocode and what to extract to sub-processes.
-- This is exactly what a programmer should be thinking about when designing a solution
+- This is exactly what a programmer should be thinking about when designing a solution.
-- Start at a high level, using declarative syntax, then drill down a level (sub-processes), using imperative pseudocode
+- Start at a high level, using declarative syntax, then drill down a level (sub-processes), using imperative pseudocode.

 ## RuboCop

-- [RuboCop](https://rubocop.org) is a static code analyzer
+- [RuboCop](https://rubocop.org) is a static code analyzer.
-- Rules are **cops**
+- Rules are **cops**.
-- Cops are grouped into **departments**
+- Cops are grouped into **departments**.
-- The two departments we care about are style formatting and code linting (syntax and logic)
+- The two departments we care about are style formatting and code linting (syntax and logic).
-- Recommend using `v0.86.0`
+- Recommend using `v0.86.0`.

+### Installation and Usage

 - [Gemfile](Gemfile)
 - Install: `bundle install`
 - Usage: `bundle exec rubocop file.rb`